Manta-Network/docs/docs/manta-atlantic/Collation/03-SetupAndRun/02-configuration.md

 </Tabs>

 ### parameters with special significance for collator maintainers
-two sets of parameters are supplied to the substrate node binary (calamari), separated by a double-dash (`--`). the first set controls the behavior of the parachain node. the second set controls the behaviour of the embedded relay-chain node.
+two sets of parameters are supplied to the substrate node binary (manta), separated by a double-dash (`--`). the first set controls the behavior of the parachain node. the second set controls the behaviour of the embedded relay-chain node.
 - significant **parachain** parameters
   - `--collator`: run in collator mode. behaves the same as `--validator` on relay chains. setting this also causes pruning mode to be set to `archive` (like `--pruning archive`).
-  - `--name`: parachain node name, displayed on [calamari telemetry](https://telemetry.manta.systems/#list/0x4ac80c99289841dd946ef92765bf659a307d39189b3ce374a92b5f0415ee17a1).
+  - `--name`: parachain node name, displayed on [manta telemetry](https://telemetry.manta.systems/#list/0xf3c7ad88f6a80f366c4be216691411ef0622e8b809b1046ea297ef106058d4eb).
-  - `--port`: parachain peer-to-peer port. calamari default is 31333. this port must be accessible over the internet to other calamari nodes.
+  - `--port`: parachain peer-to-peer port. manta default is 31333. this port must be accessible over the internet to other manta nodes.
-  - `--prometheus-port`: parachain metrics port. calamari default is 9615. this port must be accessible to the manta metrics monitor at: `18.156.192.254` (`18.156.192.254/32` if you are specifying by subnet)
+  - `--prometheus-port`: parachain metrics port. manta default is 9615. this port must be accessible to the manta metrics monitor at: `18.156.192.254` (`18.156.192.254/32` if you are specifying by subnet)
   - `--prometheus-external`: if you are not reverse proxying metrics over ssl, you may need to set this parameter to tell the embedded metrics server to listen on the *all ips* socket (`0.0.0.0:9615`) rather than *localhost only* (`127.0.0.1:9615`)
 - significant **relay-chain** parameters
   - `--name`: relay-chain node name, displayed on [kusama telemetry](https://telemetry.manta.systems/#list/0xb0a8d493285c2df73290dfb7e61f870f17b41801197a149ca93654499ea3dafe).
-  - `--port`: relay-chain peer-to-peer port. calamari-embedded-kusama default is 31334. this port must be accessible over the internet to other kusama nodes.
+  - `--port`: relay-chain peer-to-peer port. manta-embedded-kusama default is 31334. this port must be accessible over the internet to other kusama nodes.
-  - `--prometheus-port`: relay-chain metrics port. calamari-embedded-kusama default is 9616. this port must be accessible to the manta metrics monitor at: `18.156.192.254` (`18.156.192.254/32` if you are specifying by subnet)
+  - `--prometheus-port`: relay-chain metrics port. manta-embedded-kusama default is 9616. this port must be accessible to the manta metrics monitor at: `18.156.192.254` (`18.156.192.254/32` if you are specifying by subnet)
   - `--prometheus-external`: if you are not reverse proxying metrics over ssl, you may need to set this parameter to tell the embedded metrics server to listen on the *all ips* socket (`0.0.0.0:9616`) rather than *localhost only* (`127.0.0.1:9616`)

 ### expose node metrics for monitoring